irottweiler/pinterest-inspired-WP-posts/README.md

-Display WP posts in a pintreset like masonry blocks
+Display WP posts in a pinterest like masonry blocks

 Pros: CSS Only no JS needed, responsive on most devices, and very easy to implement